 Doubts about the "standard picture"

 Since in this view 'being rational' is likely to be a matter of degree, this would also mean that when we refer to an individual as "rational" or "irrational" that we are probably just expressing a rough appraisal of how this individual's mental map compares to the norm.
-For this reason, I do not believe we should construe experimental evidence that humans routinely violate established rules of inference as evidence that humans are irrational, as some have seemed to suggest (e.g., Tversky and Kahneman 1972; Nisbett and Borgida 1976; Slovic et al. 1976; etc.),* but rather as evidence that expert opinion might be relatively more rational than the norm (in terms of 'being able to "see" what is going on') where such matters are concerned.
-However, this can be a two edged sword in that, given our common sense understanding that rationality and logic are by no means synonymous, and our common sense understanding that, come hell or high water, ordinary human beings are the standard for what qualifies as rational, some might argue that expert opinion has been relatively less rational than the norm with regard to its longstanding love affair with the "standard picture".**
+If so, then experimental evidence that humans routinely violate established rules of inference (Cohen, 1981) would not be construed as evidence that humans are irrational, as some have seemed to suggest (e.g., Tversky and Kahneman 1972; Nisbett and Borgida 1976; Slovic et al. 1976; etc.), but rather as an indicator that expert opinion might be relatively more rational than the norm (in terms of ‘being able to "see" what is going on’) where such matters are concerned.
+However, this can be a two edged sword in that, given our common sense understanding that rationality and logic are by no means synonymous, and our common sense understanding that, come hell or high water, ordinary humans appear to be the standard for what qualifies as rational (i.e., the norm), some might argue that expert opinion has been relatively less rational than the norm with regard to its longstanding love affair with the "standard picture".*

-**Indeed, as is so often the case, I suspect the lover in question may have been blinded by lust, on this occasion, the lust to reduce mind to matter via the reduction of rationality to logic/ rules/ processes/ principles/ procedures, etc. that can be instantiated in a computer (so-called cognitive "science").
+*Indeed, as is so often the case, I suspect the lover in question may have been blinded by lust, on this occasion, the lust to reduce mind to matter via the reduction of rationality to logic/ rules/ principles/ processes/ procedures, etc. that can be instantiated in a computer.